IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

 \subsection{IE-GAN Framework}

-The framework IE-GAN designed in this paper evolves a population of generators $G$ in a given dynamic environment (discriminator $D$) and a static environment (diversity fitness function).
-Each individual in the population represents a possible solution in the parameter space \cite{DBLP:journals/tec/WangXYT19}.
-IE-GAN framework is shown in Fig.~\ref{fig:IEGAN}.
+The IE-GAN {framework} designed in this paper evolves a population of generators {$\{G_i\}_{i=1}^{\mu}$} in a given dynamic environment (discriminator $D$) and a static environment (diversity fitness function), {where $\mu$ is the size of the population}.
+Each individual in the population represents a possible solution in the parameter space \cite{DBLP:journals/tec/WangXYT19}. {The} IE-GAN framework is shown in Fig.~\ref{fig:IEGAN}.